katleiahramos/ethical_clothing-CLI-app/NOTES.md

 2. Start with project structure - GOOGLE IT!
   "how to build a gem" :)
   looks like we'll use bundle gem lorem

+a brand has
+ price range, location, description, link